Sawmonabo/StockData/README.md

 	```
 	- This file gets scanned and setup when we first initialize our program with SpringBoot.
 	- The last thing you must make sure to do is create a database on Mongo and name it "StockData" for it to connect to.
-		- This can be done through MongoExpress which should be accessable through the `localport:8081` you initialized.
+		- This can be done through MongoExpress which should be accessible through the `localport:8081` you initialized.
 It can be accessed by typing `localhost:8081` on to the browser URL.
 	- Once connected to MongoExpress just 'click' on the create a database button and make sure you name it accordingly , "StockData".
 <br />

-That's all for setting up the appliation!
+That's all for setting up the application!
 You can now compile/run the program and store data to the container!

 <br />